varigence/docs/bimlflex/delivering-data-marts/dimension-pattern.md

 varigenceArticleType: Conceptual
 ---

-# Dimension Table Loading Pattern
+# Dimension Loading Pattern

 The Dimension Load Pattern is configured in the metadata in a Data Mart project.
 The load has a Source Object, normally an abstraction view, a staging table or a Data Vault construct.

 The source object has an Integration Key set that is used for Dimension Lookups